sksamuel/hoplite/README.md

 The resolution rules are as follows:

 - "a" is present in both files and so is resolved from the first file - which was "prod.json"
-- "b" is present in both files and therefore resolved from the file file as well
+- "b" is present in both files and therefore resolved from the file as well
 - "c" is a nested value of "b" and is not present in the first file so is resolved from the second file "default.json"
 - "d" is a nested value of "b" present in both files and therefore resolved from the first file
 - "e" is present in both files and so the entire list is resolved from the first file.
 This means that the list only contains a single element, and x is null despite being present in the list in the first file.
 List's cannot be merged.